 Yes.
 Like mobile crane certification, there is a lot of confusion about rigger signaler certification.
 Bottom line, you need to receive rigger training and signaler training before handling rigging in any manner.
 There are organizations that offer federal certification which is portable, meaning if you leave one job for another your rigging card will be accepted.
 However, these more expensive classes are not required.
 The responsibility to see everyone receives rigger signalperson training falls on the shoulders of the employer.
 They can train their employees in one of three ways: by themselves in-house, using a 3rd party such as ourselves, or by using another’s rigger training materials such as ours.

-The RT Crane PowerPoint presentation in our RT Crane training kit on CD and our online RT Crane training classes cover rigging, but we also have made our specific rigger signalman training materials available on CD.
+The RT Crane PowerPoint presentation in our rough terrain mobile crane safety training kit and our online rough terrain mobile crane safety training classes cover rigging, but we also have made our specific rigger signalman training materials available in a kit.
 They come with both a basic rigger class and an intermediate/advanced rigger class.
 They also have a signaler class.

-The online RT Crane training class covers OSHA’s requirements for the classroom portion.
-Many employers prefer online training because they know exactly what mobile crane training the operator will receive.
+The online rough terrain mobile crane training class covers OSHA’s requirements for the classroom portion.
+Many employers prefer online training because they know exactly what mobile crane safety training the operator will receive.
 In live classes, the training sometimes varies.
 A written exam is included at the end of our online training courses.
-After the RT Crane class and exam are finished, you and your safety managers will have immediate access to a practical evaluation checklist.
+After the rough terrain/hydraulic crane class and exam are finished, you and your safety managers will have immediate access to a practical evaluation checklist.
 This can be printed off and used by your supervisor to help him or her evaluate you on the mobile crane.
 When done, they can sign it and file it with your exam.
-This will satisfy OSHA’s requirements for RT Crane certification.
+This will satisfy OSHA’s requirements for rough terrain mobile crane certification.